 - Place the ginger in a container and pour the plum vinegar to cover.

 - Let it marinate for at least 3 hours.

-Usually this recipe calls for “young” ginger.
-If you can’t find that, just replace it with regular ginger and it’ll be just as good.
+- Usually this recipe calls for “young” ginger.
+If you can’t find that, regular ginger will work as well.